yatharthgupta7/Kill-to-Live/README.md

 # Kill-to-Live
-A 2D Top never ending Shooting Game where we have to fight different enemies and defeat them in order to survive.
+A 2D Top Down never ending Shooting Game where we have to fight different enemies and defeat them in order to survive.
 It is made in Unity with programming in C#.